Opha Pauline Dube: Education

 Dube was awarded her MPhil in Applied Remote Sensing at the Cranfield Institute of Technology in the UK in 1989.
 She graduated with a PhD from the University of Queensland in 2000.
-She gained her doctorate due to a collaboration between the University of Botswana and the University of Queensland arranged by the Commonwealth Scientific and Industrial Research Organisation.
+She earned her doctorate due to a collaboration between the University of Botswana and the University of Queensland arranged by the Commonwealth Scientific and Industrial Research Organisation.
 The work involved investigating whether remote sensing-based methods used on Australian ranges could be applied to monitor land degradation in Botswana.

 Career and research

 Dube is an Associate Professor in the Department of Environmental Science at the University of Botswana.
 Her research and teaching focuses on the social and biophysical aspects of global environmental change.
 In 2012, she held a research fellowship at the Australian National Climate Change Adaptation Research Facility (NCCARF) at Griffith University and had a similar position at the Environmental Change Institute at the University of Oxford in 2018.

 Dube was Co-Vice Chair of the International Geosphere-Biosphere Programme (IGBP) between 2010 and 2015 and the Deputy Chair of Botswana National Climate Change Committee between 2017 and 2019.
 Dube is currently serving as the Co-Chair of the Scientific Advisory Committee of the Climate Research for Development in Africa (CR4D)-UNECA and the Vice Chair of the World Meteorological Organisation (WMO) Scientific Advisory Panel.

-She is also one of the Editors-in-Chief of the Elsevier Current Opinion in Environmental Sustainability academic journal and an associate editor of the CSIRO Rangeland Journal.
+She is one of the Editors-in-Chief of the Elsevier Current Opinion in Environmental Sustainability academic journal and an associate editor of the CSIRO Rangeland Journal.
 In 2019, Dube was listed in the top 100 of "The World's Most Influential People in Climate Policy" and in October 2020, she was appointed by the UN Secretary General to be one of fifteen scientists creating the 2023 Global Sustainable Development Report for the United Nations.